kameshsampath/gloo-mesh-vm-demo/docs/setup.md

 ## Setup Istio

 Lets now complete the environment setup part by deploying [Istio](https://istio.io) on to `cluster1`.
-We use Istio `1.11.5` for this tutorial,
+We use Istio `1.11.5` for this tutorial but any version greater than `1.11.x` should work.

 ```shell
 make deploy-istio
 ```

+!!! important
+    The Istio setup for this demo uses revisioned Control Plane deployment.

 Lets check if Istio setup is done correctly,